goolord/alpha-nvim/.github/ISSUE_TEMPLATE/new-issue.md

 ---

-please *read the documentation* before asking questions about configuration
+please *read the documentation* before asking questions about configuration or creating a feature request

 for bugs: provide the expected behavior and the actual behavior, and screenshots if you want to be nice

-for feature requests: ensure that this feature doesn't already exist by reading the documentation please.